kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(1\) The maximum pressure differential that might be developed at the maximum altitude for which certification with that float is requested; and

-\(2\) The vertical loads prescribed in §27.521(a), distributed along the length of the bag over three-quarters of its projected area.
+\(2\) The vertical loads prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.521   Float landing conditions.|§27.521]](a), distributed along the length of the bag over three-quarters of its projected area.

-\(b\) *Rigid floats.* Each rigid float must be able to withstand the vertical, horizontal, and side loads prescribed in §27.521.
+\(b\) *Rigid floats.* Each rigid float must be able to withstand the vertical, horizontal, and side loads prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.521   Float landing conditions.|§27.521]].
 These loads may be distributed along the length of the float.

 ### §27.755   Hulls.